matteodegobbi/vault/Operations Research/Lesson 4.md

 x_1,x_2,x_3,x_4\ge 0 \\
 \end{cases}
 $$
-notice how different inequalities need a different slack variable
+notice how different inequalities need a different slack variable (Like we said previously in [[Lesson 3#Switching from canonical to standard form]])
 ###DISEGNO
 From the drawing we see how we can express the boundaries of the polytope as the points for which a variable (either original or slack) is 0.
 Since this is true then we can express any vertex  as the intersection of two of those boundaries.